aaronjoseph/DataScienceNotes/Confusion Matrix & Metrics.md

  > Type I Error : `False Positive`
  > Type II Error : `False Negative`
+ > Type I Error is more serious than Type II Error

 Type I error is changing your mind when you shouldn't Type II error is not changing your mind when you should